CM KCR betrayed people of Telangana over 'water, funds, jobs': BJP leader Prakash Javadekar | Politics

 The family members of the Chief Minister, however, have got ''political employment'', the senior BJP leader said.

-Rao, meanwhile, found fault with Javadekar's comments that the irrigation facility has been realised only for one lakh acres due to the Kaleswaram irrigation project whereas the promise was 18 lakh acres.
+Rao, meanwhile, found fault with Javadekar's comments that the irrigation facility has been realised only for one lakh acres due to the Kaleshwaram irrigation project whereas the promise was 18 lakh acres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)